scottopell/notes/javascript_vim_completion.md

 That more is [tern](http://ternjs.net/).

-- Install YCM with tern support
+- Install YCM with tern support.
+Here is what I use because I also want tab completion for C-family languages `cd ~/.vim/bundle/YouCompleteMe && ./install.py --clang-completer --tern-completer`
 - create a `.tern-project` file in your current project with your current settings loaded.
 - Restart vim from the directory with `.tern-project`